Overview

 - Taxes will be withheld from payment if the non-resident alien does not submit both

-If the individual has not been previously designated as a payee in PeopleSoft, departments are required to submit a W-9 form (for U.S. citizens) or W-8BEN (for non-resident alien visitors) to create a new payee.
+If the individual has not been previously designated as a payee in PeopleSoft, departments are required to submit a W-9 form (for U.S. citizens) or W-8BEN external site (opens in a new window) (for non-resident alien visitors) to create a new payee.

 Additional Guidance